Wednesday, March 5, 2026 from 2:30 pm - 4:00 pm

-Step into the celebrated and storied past with the Telluride Historical Museum at this year’s Telluride Gay Ski Week!
-The Historical Museum will host the Walking Tour on Wednesday afternoon, February 28, allowing attendees to explore the unique history of the charming town.
-Attending the Tour, along with exploring the museum is great way to discover the mining, Ute Native American, ski and festival history that has earned the town the designation of a National Historical Landmark.
+Step into the past with the at Telluride Gay Ski Week!
+The Historical Museum is hosting a Walking Tour allowing visitors to explore the unique history of the charming town.
+Discover the mining, Ute Native American, ski and festival history that has earned the town the designation of a National Historical Landmark.

 Tour Outline